LLM Routing¶

 | Token efficiency | Langfuse | > 5,000 input tokens/call |

-Monthly Cost Breakdown (POC)¶
+Monthly Cost Breakdown (MVP)¶

 +---------------------------+--------+--------+---------+